fournip1/JPAFBOARD/README.md

 ### Player

 The player is displayed on the bottom of the board.
 It has all the usual basic functions that you may expect.

-On the bottom right side, you can see which track is loaded.
+On the bottom right side, you can see which track is loaded. **Be careful, if you press the play button, this loaded track will be played or paused.
+To change the loaded track, you should inste**

 ## You are a developper
 There was a bug invoking modules **ormlite.core** et and **ormlite.jdbc** simultaneously.